What Is Secondhand Smoke?

 Ask the smokers you know to take these two steps:

 - Take all their smoke breaks outside, away from other people, especially kids and pregnant women.
 Smoke lingers in the air for hours after cigarettes are put out.
 If someone smokes anywhere inside, other people are breathing in that smoke too.
 Because smoke sticks to people and their clothing, when smokers come back inside, they should wash their hands and change their clothing, especially before holding or hugging children.

 - Never smoke in a car with other people.
 Even blowing smoke out the window does little, if anything, to reduce smoke exposure.

 Just as a person who smokes chooses to light up, nonsmokers have a choice too.
 You can walk away from other people's smoke at home, school, work, restaurants, even friends' and family members' houses.

 If you smoke, try to quit.
 Quitting isn't easy because smoking is very addictive.
-But plenty of programs and people can help you kick the habit.
-And consider the benefits: You'll look, feel, and smell better, and have more money saved to go out and show off the newer, healthier you!
+But consider the benefits: You'll look, feel, and smell better, and have more money saved to go out and show off the newer, healthier you!

 There are support groups and tobacco-free programs that can help people stop.
 Check out these online resources:

 Date reviewed: September 2019